 Meander Through the Historic Town

 Put away your map and stroll through the small allies and hang out in the Market Square.
 Here you’ll find the Rathaus (City Hall) and the pretty St. Martin fountain.
 Here you’ll be able to stock up on some souvenir goodies or stop and enjoy a cafe!
+If you love to staying in hotels in the heart of the town, then consider staying at Hotel am Markt, directly in the square.
+We enjoyed an incredibly comfortable stay here!

 Go Wine Tasting